icinganalysis/icinganalysis.github.io/content/NACA-RM-E8C18.md

 ## Abstract

->A flight investigation is being conducted. in natural icing conditions to determine the effect of ice formations on the performance of an axial-flow turbojet engine.
+>A flight investigation is being conducted in natural icing conditions to determine the effect of ice formations on the performance of an axial-flow turbojet engine.
 One flight was made in icing conditions in which the icing rate varied from 5.1 to 2.1 inches per hour.